 Content copied from other sites or simply lifted from the manufacturer’s description won’t do you any favours in terms of SEO (duplicate content issues) and it may also look lazy to your customers.
 More importantly, it won’t communicate any of your brand’s personality or distinguish you from the competition.

-You can also file copywriting content with mistakes of any kind, those masquerading as essays and pretty much anything with exclamation points under bad e-commerce kung-fu.
+You can also file copywriting content with mistakes of any kind, those masquerading as college essays and pretty much anything with exclamation points under bad e-commerce kung-fu.

 So what makes a good product description?
 Well it should be all of the following: